TL;DR

 Verdict: Little Snitch offers unmatched depth, allowing for temporary rules and specific port/protocol configurations.

-LuLu applies a global set of rules regardless of the network you are connected to.
-While this ensures consistent behavior, it lacks the nuance required for users who move between trusted and untrusted networks frequently.
+LuLu (v4.0+) added Profiles support, allowing different rule sets for different scenarios.
+While this requires manual switching (not automatic like Little Snitch), it provides the nuance required for users who move between trusted and untrusted networks frequently.
 Users would need to manually toggle rules or the firewall itself if they wanted to lock down their machine more tightly in a public setting.

 Verdict: Little Snitch's context-aware profiles provide superior security for mobile users.

-Verdict: LuLu's built-in VirusTotal integration offers immediate peace of mind regarding malware status.
+Verdict: LuLu's built-in VirusTotal integration (with code signing verification) offers immediate peace of mind regarding malware status.

 LuLu is designed to be lightweight and unobtrusive.
 Because it lacks the heavy UI elements of a real-time traffic mapper, its background footprint is negligible.
 It sits quietly in the menu bar, hooking into the Network Extension framework with minimal overhead.
 For users on older Macs or those maximizing battery life on a MacBook Air, LuLu is the more efficient choice.